GEO 325M/398M Numerical Modeling in the Geosciences

 hi hi hi hi

-The course content will be guided by a current research problem that typically leads to a scientific publication within the following year.
+The course content will be guided by a current research problem that typically leads to a scientific publication within the following year or two.
 In past classes we have worked on the following problems:

 Office hours